-We start by getting involved on a personal level.
-Being really interested in them we ask them about their skills, family, health and daily lives, just as one would get to know someone at church.
-This has subsequently developed into actual relationships where they have come to know us by name, asking us about our lives and eventually about God.
-By showing them that we truly care, they began to care for us.
+We get involved on a personal level from the start; we have normal conversations and ask about their skills, family, health and daily lives, just as one would get to know anyone else at a braai, social gathering or church.
+We develop real relationships, know each other’s names and they also start asking out about our lives and eventually about God too.
+By showing that we truly care, they begin to care for us too.

-Trust is earned; it is much harder to earn trust from someone that has been cast out by the world.
-By being consistent with our approach; remembering their names and their stories, we started to earn their trust and started making a positive difference in their lives.
+Trust is earned and it is much harder to earn trust from someone that has been “cast out by so called society”.
+By being consistent with our love and approach; remembering their names and stories, we start to earn their trust and get to make a positive difference in their lives.

 WHO WE SERVE

-Interestingly, we found that more than 80% of the people we speak with on a regular basis are living on the street on their own volition, because they have families that they care for.
-They are typically from rural areas, where they are unable to find jobs.
-So they come to the city to work and then take money back to their families, or send it home when they can.
-They choose to sleep on the sidewalk, in order to save as much as possible.
-They also often don’t eat for days for the very same reason.
+Interestingly, we found that more than 80% of the people we speak with on a regular basis start living on the street by their own preference, because they are taking care of their families.
+They are typically from rural areas, where they were unable to find jobs, so they came to the city to work and then take money back to their families, or send it home when they can.
+They choose to sleep on the sidewalk, in order to save as much as possible and also often don’t eat for days for the very same reason.

 For some the only way to survive the cold nights and harsh circumstances is to resort to using drugs or alcohol.
-Sometimes the only times they eat are when they are given food by their employers or by us.
+A very large percentage of the people we work with are highly addicted to Nyaope (Heroin and weed), Heroin and Rocks.
+Often the only food they eat are when they are given food by their employers or by compassionate people.
 All the food and blankets we provide are from donations.

-What we found is that most of our friends on the streets have heard much about God, but it has never become a personal relationship for them.
+What we found is that most of our friends on the streets have heard much about God, but have never had a personal relationship with God.

 When we pray with them and they truly have an encounter with God, they start to accept the goodness of God and allow Him to transform their lives, step by step.
-They regain self-respect.
-They start behaving differently, including being on time for work, being more diligent thus many of them have been able to find permanent employment.
-During our outreach in Voortrekker Road, it came to the point where many of the people that we were meeting with moved on because they found employment and we had to find a new location.
+They regain self-respect and start behaving differently, like being on time for work, being more diligent and thus many of them have been able to find permanent employment.
+In our outreach in Voortrekker Road, it came to the point where many of the people who we were meeting with moved on because they found employment and we actually had to find a new location to reach out to.
 We have since moved to various different locations in PTA CBD and started building relationships and feeding people there, until the time arise where we need to find a new location to build relationship.